Looking for information about Rome's Fiumicino International airport? Click here!

 Travelling into Rome.

 However, our warning about driving into Rome is the same from Ciampino as from Fiumicino (or anywhere else) which is - don't do it!
-If you have an onward journey that's fine, but driving in the city is chaotic and parking nigh on impossible - and very expensive.
+If you have an onward journey using the ring road that's fine, but driving in the city is chaotic and parking nigh on impossible - and very expensive.

 Take our advice - use public transport or book a private transfer instead.